Avazz225/enjine/README.md

 # enjine
 bachelorthesis product

-This (delivery_bachelor) is the branch for the product of my bachelorthesis at the time of delivery (last update: 25.06.2023).
-This branch will not be modified as it is designated for archiving.
-"MVC" branches are for MV testing and will not be modifyed as well.

 The delivery_bachelor branch is the branch for the product of my bachelorthesis at the time of delivery.
 This branch will not be modified as it is designated for archiving.
 "MVC" branches are for MV testing and will not be modifyed as well.